TripShot/hire-backend/README.md

 Also in src/Graph.hs, implement `breadthFirstSearch` according to the doc found there.

+## Graph in IO

+Now imagine the graph is too big to fit in memory.
+Traversing from a node to its children happens in IO, perhaps it calls out to a database.
+Implement `mostCommonInDescendentsM` and `breadthFirstSearchM` which are the monadic equivalent to the pure functions you wrote above.

 ## Wrapping up

 Now just push your code to github and let us know where we can find